Polar for Laravel

 Checking Subscription Status

 Once a consumer has subscribed to your services, you can use a variety of methods to check on the status of their subscription.
-The most basic example is to check if a customer has a valid subscription.
+The most basic example is to check if a customer has a valid subscription.valid

 method: